goldstargloww/custom-isat-dialogue-maker/README.md

 - switch the font between VCR OSD MONO and BestTen-CRT (used in the english and japanese translations of the game respectively)
 - format text with bbcode

+# notes and tips

+- all of the canon characters' portrait offsets are a bit different. no i don't know why it's like that it just Is. it's not *that* important, kongkrog's tool does 0.2 for all of them, but i went ahead and figured out what's closest for all the canon characters:
+  - siffrin, mirabelle, isabeau, odile, bonnie: 0.18
+  - loop, king: 0.22
+  - euphrasie: 0.26

 # credits

 based on [insertdisc5](https://insertdisc5.com)'s game [In Stars and Time](https://instarsandtime.come) - all (3) images come from here!